 - Lettuce and other salad greens

 Seeds can also be sown directly in the garden when the soil temperature is warm enough, usually about 65 degrees Fahrenheit, although that varies by vegetable.
-Check your seed packet for more info.
+Refer to the seed packet for complete information.

 Direct sow these seeds